Clayton Compromise: In the compromise

 Clayton compromise was a bill the committee reported on July 18, 1848.
 It created a territorial government for Oregon, which allowed the unofficial provisional government's antislavery ban to continue in effect until the new territorial legislature ruled for or against slavery.
 But the Compromise explicitly banned the territorial government for New Mexico and California from taking any action either establishing or prohibiting slavery.
 The decision was left to the federal judiciary (Supreme Court of the United States).

 The Clayton Compromise passed the senate but failed in the House, which refused to recede from the Wilmot Proviso.

-Mostly Southern Democrats and Whigs supported the compromise, Northers from both parties and whigs mainly opposed the compromise.
+Southern Democrats and Whigs supported the compromise while Northerners from both parties and Whigs generally opposed the compromise.
 Charles G. Atherton and Samuel S. Phelps were the only New England Democratic and Whig Senators, respectively, to vote in favor of the Clayton Compromise bill.
-If Georgia's Alexander H. Stephens and seven other southern whigs voted like other Southerners, the Clayton Compromise would have survived and passed.
+If Georgia's Alexander H. Stephens and seven other southern Whigs voted like other Southerners, the Clayton Compromise would have survived and passed.